 Note: This paper is based on a presentation to the Working Group on How Students Learn sponsored by the GSI Teaching and Resource Center, University of California, Berkeley, March 8, 2011.
-It incorporates new material presented at the Teaching Conference for GSIs on January 18, 2013, and at a seminar on How Students Learn on March 6, 2013 -- both sponsored by the GSI Teaching and Resource Center.
+It incorporates new material presented at the Teaching Conference for GSIs on January 18, 2013, and at subsequent seminars on How Students Learn (03/06/13 and 03/19/14) -- all sponsored by the GSI Teaching and Resource Center.
 I thank Linda von Hoene for the invitation to develop this presentation, and Judith M. Harackiewicz for comments on the section concerning intrinsic motivation and interest.

 See also "Teaching and Technology", invited presentation to the Academic Senate, University of California, Berkeley, April 23, 2013.
 Link to written version.